jakemcc/jakemccrary.com/source/_posts/2020-04-26-hanging-a-hangboard-using-a-doorway-pull-up-bar.markdown

 ---
 layout: post
-title: "How to hang a hangboard using a doorway pull-up bar"
+title: How to hang a hangboard using a doorway pull-up bar
-date: 2020-04-21 20:03:10 -0500
+date: 2020-04-26 20:42 -0500
 comments: true
-published: false
+published: true
 description: Follow these instructions for hanging a hangboard with a doorway pull-up bar
-keywords: 'climbing, hangboard, diy, pull-up bar, fingerboard'
+keywords: climbing, hangboard, diy, pull-up bar, fingerboard
 categories:
 - climbing
 - diy
 ---